 Unfortunately, because there are a lot of people looking to rent in London, the market is very competitive, which leads to many people falling for Scams when it comes to renting.
 We have written an article about the 15 most common Scams when Renting in London, so make sure to give it a read before you make any payments to a Landlord or Estate Agent.

-Once you have found your ideal place to live and collected all the Documents you need to rent, it’s time to apply!
-Simply align with the Property Manager/Estate Agent, send everything across and cross your fingers!
-If everything checks outs, you have found yourself a place to live!
+Once you have found your ideal place to live and collected all the documents you need to rent, it’s time to apply!
+Simply align with the Property Manager/Estate Agent, send everything and cross your fingers!
+If everything checks out, you have found yourself a place to live.

 As a side note, Landlords can sometimes make 2 requests before accepting your application:

-If you want to learn more about Renting in London, Sign up to Matutto to access more resources and support from expert Relocation Advisors who can help you with your move.
+If you want to learn more about Renting in London, Sign up to Matutto to access verified Moving Guides and access support from expert Relocation Advisors who can help you with your move.